jakobnissen/jakobnissen.github.io/posts/latency.md

 In 1.6, precompilation was parallelised.
 This only sped up package installation time (which I do not consider "latency" in this article), but in doing so incentivized developers to move more work to precompile time, so is worth mentioning.

-[PR 43852](https://github.com/JuliaLang/julia/pull/43852) and many follow-up PRs upgraded the compiler's reasoning abo    ut side effects from Julia 1.8 onwards, allowing the compiler to use the faster constant evaluation instead of constant folding/propagation.
+[PR 43852](https://github.com/JuliaLang/julia/pull/43852) and many follow-up PRs upgraded the compiler's reasoning about side effects from Julia 1.8 onwards, allowing the compiler to use the faster constant evaluation instead of constant folding/propagation.

 [PR 45276](https://github.com/JuliaLang/julia/pull/45276) in Julia 1.9 makes the compiler scale better with the length of functions.
-This only really matters for packages that uses huge functions, typically programatically generated functions.
+This only really matters for packages that uses huge functions, typically programmatically generated functions.

 [PR 47695](https://github.com/JuliaLang/julia/pull/47695) in Julia 1.9 added _package extensions_, which allow users to extend code from other packages without having them as dependencies.
 It is still to early to tell the impact of this PR, but it could potentially significantly lower the number of dependencies of packages throughout the ecosystem, thereby indirectly lower latency.